What Are the 5 Love Languages?

 Everything is personalized these days: computers, phones, online radio.
 Marketing is no different.
 Studies show that ninety percent of the U.S. population finds personalized marketing to be appealing.
 Another 44 percent say that they are more likely to buy from a company again after a personalized shopping experience.
 Personalization is expected to become the number one tool across marketing channels.
-Gone will be the days of personalizing emails by auto-filling a customer’s name into them.

 4. Video Marketing

 Videos as a marketing tool are not expected to outgrow their britches anytime soon.
 It has already become one of the most successful marketing tactics, and is expected to make up more than 85 percent of internet traffic by 2020.
 Vertical video formats are also on the rise, thanks to Instagram.

 It may not have even occurred to you that there’s such a thing as zero-click search results; even though you’ve probably seen them many times.
 These are the search results that are automatically generated by Google to answer a search query that comes in the form of a snippet.
 In order to see the organic search results, you’d have to actually scroll down.
 Zero-click results are a big deal because they already make up over sixty percent of Google search results.
 Some of these snippets come from websites that rank on page one, but it’s uncertain yet how Google decides which ones to display.